Flags in language selectors: Why they may hurt UX in 2025

 Cons: Flags unite but also divide people

-On one hand, flags can help unite people under the same banner and create a sense of pride in their shared language.
+On one hand, flags can unite people under a shared banner and create a sense of pride in their common language.
 On the other hand, flags can also be used to divide people and exclude those who don't fit into a particular category.

 By displaying the flag of the user's language, it can enhance the user experience and make it easier for them to find content in their preferred language.
 On the other hand, however, they can generate negative emotions for visitors who are unfamiliar with the language or culture associated with a certain flag.
 The use of flags as language representation can lead to confusion and misunderstanding, which can ultimately affect the user experience.

-Paradoxically, a visually clearer and pleasant-looking UI in terms of the use of flag icons in language selection may lead to poorer UX and overall worsen the experience of using the site.
+Paradoxically, a visually cleaner and more appealing UI that uses flag icons for language selection may actually lead to poorer UX and overall worsen the experience of using the site.

 When it comes to designing language selectors for international sites, many designers tend to rely on flag icons to represent different languages.
-However, as you could read above, this approach may not always be the best choice, so it is important to consider alternative options for language selectors.
+However, as discussed above, this approach may not always be the best choice, so it is important to consider alternative options for language selectors.

 Use language names

 Using language names in their native scripts or using simple text labels may be the best and the simplest option.
-The user should easily find the language name in its native script.
+Users should be able to easily find the language name in its native script.
 Additionally, to make it easier for the user, order the list of languages alphabetically.

 Use neutral, universal icons